sikai00/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …
 * At least one optional detail must be modified.
 * Details that are not edited will be kept as is.

+Use case:
+1. A meeting got pushed back!
+Update the meeting details instead of having to removing the old record and creating a new record.

 Examples:
 * Edit the description of the meeting with an `INDEX` of 1.